Class: Mammalia Order: Carnivora Family: Procyonidae Genus: Procyon Species: lotor

 The famous black “mask” around a raccoon’s eyes isn’t just for looks—it serves a functional purpose.
 The dark fur absorbs light and reduces glare, improving their night vision.
 This adaptation is similar to how athletes use black stripes under their eyes to reduce glare during games.
 For raccoons, this feature is essential for nocturnal foraging and predator detection.

 Raccoons’ front paws are incredibly sensitive, packed with thousands of nerve endings.
 This tactile sensitivity is so advanced that raccoons can identify objects in complete darkness just by feeling them.
-Interestingly, they often wet their food before eating because moisture enhances their sense of touch, making their paws even more effective for exploring and manipulating objects.
+Interestingly, they often dunk their food in water before eating because moisture enhances their sense of touch, making their paws even more effective for exploring and manipulating objects.